shresthaasim43/NDVI_calculation/README.md

 The initial user interface of this program looks as shown below:

-There are two canvas in this ui whose task are described:
+There are two canvas in this ui whose task are described:<br>
 ##Button canvas:
 Button canvas holds five buttons whose tasks are as follows:
 1.Add: This button is used to add the files from the local directories.
 After we choose a file, the file name is displated with a clickable button.
 If we press the               button, the image is viewed in next interface.